vuejs/petite-vue/README.md

 - We have to ship the Vue template compiler to the browser (13kb extra size)
 - The compiler will have to retrieve the template string from already instantiated DOM
 - The compiler then compiles the string into a JavaScript render function
-- Vue then replaces existing DOM templates with new DOM generated from the render funciton.
+- Vue then replaces existing DOM templates with new DOM generated from the render function.

 `petite-vue` avoids all this overhead by walking the existing DOM and attaching fine-grained reactive effects to the elements directly.
 The DOM _is_ the template.
 This means `petite-vue` is much more efficient in progressive enhancement scenarios.

 This is also how Vue 1 worked.
 The trade-off here is that this approach is coupled to the DOM and thus not suitable for platform agnostic rendering or JavaScript SSR.
-We also lose the ability to work with render functions for advanced abstrations.
+We also lose the ability to work with render functions for advanced abstractions.
 However as you can probably tell, these capabilities are rarely needed in the context of progressive enhancement.

 ## Comparison with Alpine